 Lounge-chair Marcel Breuer – Cod.
 745 –

-Created by Marcel Breuer in 1935, shortly after his move to London, for the Isokon Furniture Company, a city company founded by Jack Pritchard in 1931 to meet the growing demand for modern furniture.
-Gropius at the time worked as a consultant at Isokon and suggested that Breuer experiment with plywood and develop a chair suitable for mass production, while encouraging him to model his chair on the one he had previously designed in 1933 in aluminium.
-The “Long chair” was Breuer’s first experiment with plywood.
-It is a demonstration of a new question, to give shape to a chair that fits comfortably around the human figure.
-The uprights for the prototypes of the “Long Chair” were made in a small workshop in London, the seats were initially ordered pre-folded by the Venesta Plywood Company in Estonia, where Jack Pritchard had previously worked.
-The “Long chair” is perhaps the most highly developed of all the plywood pieces designed by Breuer for Isokon.
-This chair is one of the most prominent in inter-war modernism, anticipating the direction of post-war design.
+Made by Marcel Breuer in 1935, shortly after he moved to London, for the Isokon Furniture Company, a company in the city founded by Jack Pritchard in 1931 to meet the growing demand for modern furniture.
+Gropius at the time was working as a consultant at Isokon and suggested that Breuer experiment with plywood and develop a chair suitable for mass production, at the same time encouraging him to model his chair on the one designed earlier, in 1933, in aluminum.
+The “Long chair” thus represents Breuer’s first experiment with plywood.
+It is demonstrative of a new question, shaping a chair that would fit comfortably into the contour of the human figure.
+The uprights for the prototypes of the “Long Chair” were made in a small workshop in London; the seats were initially ordered pre-folded from the Venesta Plywood Company in Estonia, where Jack Pritchard had worked previously.
+The “Long Chair” is perhaps the most highly developed seat of all the plywood pieces designed by Breuer for Isokon.
+This chair ranks among those most prominent in inter-war modernism, anticipating the direction of post-war design.

 Chaise lounge Marcel Breuer , Bauhaus .